 Also known as The Sign of the Eagle, it was speculated that Alex Fu Sheng’s leg injury in 1979 had caused the film to be delayed so much that it was reformatted as The Convict Killer (a.k.a.
 Iron Chain Assassin).
 The implication being that his character was taken over by Anthony Lau Wing.
 This makes sense because, Ti Lung’s hat aside, the film also known as Iron Chain Fighter was released in 1980.
 However, the below scan dispells that notion.
 The Mark of the Eagle began filming in the first week of 1981, but was scrapped when it was revealed that Alex still couldn’t kick properly.
 The director who is known as Chu Yuan (the Mandarin equivalent to the Cantonese name of Chor Yuen) happened upon the notion that doing a Wuxia (a swordplay movie that usually has fantasy elements in the form of wirework and miscellaneous special effects) would put less stress on any kind of legwork from Alex.

 This is why all three participants made Return of the Sentimental Swordsman, which was eventually released on the last day of January in `81.
-This does seem awfully fast, but then you have to consider that two weeks of filming can result in an entire movie in the same way that two TV episodes can equate to that of a feature-length running time.
+This does seem awfully fast, but then you have to consider that two weeks of filming can result in an entire movie in the same way that two long TV episodes can equate to that of a feature-length running time.
 Once you learn the making of U.S. television, you will understand H.K. film-making.
 The Whirlwind Kick was going to be a directorial effort for the star – David Chiang, who was to play a blind tramp who targets a group of malicious burglars who also rob people on the road.
 Hsiao Yao, the actress, would often laugh because of the dynamic between her deaf damsel and the hero.
 I can imagine her laughing at See No Evil, Hear No Evil (1989).
 Despite the unintentional hilarity, the film was dark enough to require the use of squibs (explosive fake blood packets).

 The film was set in the early Republic of China (somewhere between 1912 and 1919).
 The woman’s father is a teacher who is poisoned and cremated.
 David claimed to have edited the first day of filming after receiving the script on the previous day.
 It was cancelled in 1977 because of three reasons.
 The first one is that the main rival studio of S.B.
 (Golden Harvest) had already produced a Kung Fu movie that had shocking rape scenes (The Iron-Fisted Monk).
-Any publicity would seem second to the controversy endeared by Sammo Hung’s directorial début.
+Any publicity would seem second to the infamy engendered by Sammo Hung’s directorial début.
 The second problem is the difficulty that had engulfed Liu Chia-Liang and Tong Kai in choreographing fight scenes with a blind character (something that even Rutger Hauer had found difficult when starring in Blind Fury).
 Lastly, David became too busy to direct as proven by the fact that he didn’t direct again until 1981.

 A paramount development in the history of film-making had its wings clipped before it could fly.
 Given the track records of the crooked smiles of the other actors, it’s easy to deduce that they are playing rapists who inspire rage in the tramp who really does have nothing to lose.
 With David playing a blind martial artist, the tragedy is searing.
-She can’t call out to him and he can’t hear her.
+She can’t call out to him, so he can’t hear her.
 Time is of the essence.
 She has to make other kinds of sounds to get his attention and lead the way – a guiding hand that can be imitated to lead him into a tricky trap.
 Regardless of whether the deaf woman lives or dies, the ending was bound to be a tragic one where the surviving protagonist conveys grief in a disabled capacity.
 The only solace that can be provided is that Chang Cheh got wind of Liu’s brief involvement, so he keenly exploited the dynamic between the deaf alongside the blind in Crippled Avengers.